 - Then select one final Reset in the popup.

-Samsung have provided a video of these steps in the video below.
+Samsung has provided a video of these steps in the video below.

 If you don’t have your remote, then you can get to the same menu items by using the physical Menu button that is most likely underneath your Samsung TV’s logo, next to the Power button.